dotterweide/dotterweide-exp-coursier/README.md

 The project build with [sbt](http://www.scala-sbt.org/) with the main Scala version being 2.12.x.

 See `src/main/scala/dotterweise/CoursierTest.scala` for the main class.
+The following directories/files will be created and could be clean-up after the experiments:

+ - `~/.cache/dotterweide` - where the scala-doc files are extracted. (location will be different on Mac and Windows)
+ - `~/.coursier` - where Coursier is caching downloads (location will be different on Mac and Windows)